Submit to The Georgetown Law Journal

 The Georgetown Law Journal Online is published exclusively on our website.
 It is a separate publication from the Journal‘s print edition.
 GLJ Online accepts short articles, essays, responses to published pieces, book review, and student work, such as case comments and notes.
 We accept submission on a rolling basis and selections are made seasonally by the Journal‘s Online Committee.
 GLJ Online can offer quick turnarounds from acceptance to publication for particularly timely pieces addressing current topics in the law.

-While a length of about ten to twenty pages is preferred, pieces that are longer or shorter will be considered on a case-by-case basis.
-The Journal will give preference to timely articles focused on current events, current issues in the law, and pending and recently decided cases.
+While pieces between 6,000 and 10,000 words (including footnotes) are preferred, submissions that are slightly longer or shorter will be considered on a case-by-case basis.
+GLJ Online will give preference to timely pieces focused on current events, current issues in the law, and pending and recently decided cases.
 Submissions are also reviewed for the novelty of the author’s argument and analysis, the appeal of the topic to a generalist legal audience, clarity and writing style, and citational support.